Art Study Abroad

 Art in Context - On Location Course

-We recognize the benefits and richness of international study and have designed a program called Art in Context.
-This program provides you with opportunity to study art within the context of specific overseas countries.
+We recognize the benefits and richness of international study and have designed a program called Art in Context where you can study art in countries outside of the United States.
 The student selects Art in Context as part of their spring semester academic load, while preparing during the semester for experiential learning on site during the month of May.

 Locations for Art in Context have included London, Paris, Rome, Orvieto, Florence and Venice, while professors leading this course have taken other study groups to Madrid, Berlin, Munich, Dresden, and Prague.

 Other international opportunities within the Department of Visual Arts are planned, and there multiple opportunities for Roberts students outside of the department.